Mark Antony: Gallic wars

-Civil War
+Civil war

 The feud between Caesar and Pompey erupted into open confrontation by early 49 BC.
-The consuls for the year, Gaius Claudius Marcellus Maior and Lucius Cornelius Lentulus Crus, were firm Optimates opposed to Caesar.
+The consuls for the year, Gaius Claudius Marcellus and Lucius Cornelius Lentulus Crus, opposed Caesar.
 Pompey, though remaining in Rome, was then serving as the governor of Spain and commanded several legions.
-Upon assuming office in January, Antony immediately summoned a meeting of the senate to resolve the conflict: he proposed both Caesar and Pompey lay down their commands and return to the status of mere private citizens.
+Throughout 50 BC an uneasy set of negotiations had been ongoing between Caesar and the senate, with Caesar demanding the right to stand for the consulship while in command of his forces in absentia.
+Antony again brought up the proposal of the younger Curio that Caesar and Pompey lay down their commands and return to the status of private citizens.
 His proposal was well received by most of the senators but the consuls and Cato vehemently opposed it.
-Antony then made a new proposal: Caesar would retain only two of his eight legions, and the governorship of Illyrium if he was allowed to stand for the consulship in absentia.
-This arrangement ensured his immunity from suit would continue: he had needed the consulship to protect himself from prosecution by Pompey.
-Though Pompey found the concession satisfactory, Cato and Lentulus refused to back down, with Lentulus even expelling Antony from the senate meeting by force.
-Antony fled Rome, fearing for his life, and returned to Caesar's camp on the banks of the Rubicon, the southern limit of Caesar's lawful command.
+Antony then made a new proposal: Caesar would retain only two of his eight legions and the governorship of Illyricum if he was allowed to stand for the consulship in absentia.
+Though Pompey found the concession satisfactory, Cato and Lentulus refused to back down.
+Antony fled Rome, claiming to fear for his life, and returned to Caesar's camp in Cisalpine Gaul.

-Within days of Antony's expulsion, on 7 January 49 BC, the senate reconvened.
-Under the leadership of Cato and with the tacit support of Pompey, the senate passed a senatus consultum ultimum, a decree stripping Caesar of his command and ordering him to return to Rome and stand trial for war crimes.
-The senate further declared Caesar a traitor and a public enemy if he did not immediately disband his army.
-With all hopes of finding a peaceful solution gone after Antony's expulsion, Caesar used Antony as a pretext for marching on Rome.
+Within days of Antony's withdrawal, 7 January 49 BC, the senate reconvened.
+Under the leadership of Cato and with the tacit support of Pompey, the senate passed a senatus consultum ultimum, a decree stripping Caesar of his command and ordering him to return to Rome and stand trial.
+The senate further declared Caesar a public enemy if he did not immediately disband his army.
+With all hopes of finding a peaceful solution gone, Caesar used Antony as a pretext for marching on Rome.
 As tribune, Antony's person was sacrosanct, so it was unlawful to harm him or to refuse to recognize his veto.
-Three days later, on 10 January, Caesar crossed the Rubicon, initiating the Civil War.
-During the southern march, Caesar placed Antony as his second in command.
+Three days later, on 10 January, Caesar crossed the Rubicon, initiating the civil war.

-Caesar's rapid advance surprised Pompey, who, along with the other chief members of the Optimates, fled Italy for Greece.
+Caesar's rapid advance surprised Pompey, who withdrew from Italy to Greece.
 After entering Rome, instead of pursuing Pompey, Caesar marched to Spain to defeat the Pompeian loyalists there.
-Meanwhile, Antony, with the rank of propraetor—despite never having served as praetor—was installed as governor of Italy and commander of the army, stationed there while Marcus Aemilius Lepidus, one of Caesar's staff officers, ran the provisional administration of Rome itself.
+Meanwhile, Antony, with the rank of propraetor, was installed as governor of Italy and commander of the army, stationed there while Marcus Aemilius Lepidus, one of Caesar's staff officers, ran the provisional administration of Rome itself.
 Though Antony was well liked by his soldiers, most other citizens despised him for his lack of interest in the hardships they faced from the civil war.